 Let’s move on in the debt settlement guide to credit cards and other Types of Accounts to Include in Your Debt Settlement Plan.

-If you have a question or concern about how your bank may settle a credit card debt with you, post in the comments below for feedback.
+If you have a question or concern about how your banks settle debt with you, post in the comments below for feedback.
 Be sure to include the name of the bank you are dealing with, the amount owed, and how long it has been since you last made a payment.
 If you would prefer to talk on the phone you can reach me at 800-939-8357, ext 2.

 This Debt Settlement Guide includes: